-Note: Emphasis is unavailable on the legacy LA-2A.
+Note: Emphasis is unavailable on the Teletronix LA-2A Legacy.

 Side-Chain Pre-Emphasis (R37) Background

 The LA-2A hardware was designed for use in broadcast applications.
 The audio signal in FM broadcasting undergoes pre-emphasis and results in a 17 dB boost at 15 kHz.
 Due to this increase in signal level, transmitters are subject to over-modulation.
 The LA-2A hardware provides a control (R37) which controls the amount of high-frequency compression.